idaholab/moose/python/doc/content/python/sqa/python_stp.md

 ### Requirements for hardware integration

-The hardware and software configurations tested for {{project}} are at the discretion of the Project Lead.
+The hardware and software configurations tested for [!ac](MOOSE) Tools are at the discretion of the Project Lead.
 Upon release the hardware and software configurations utilized shall be included in the release.

 ### Anticipated output values